Chiquinquirá Delgado

-María Chiquinquirá Delgado Díaz (born August 17, 1972 in Maracaibo, Venezuela) is a Venezuelan TV host, model, and actress.
+María Chiquinquirá Delgado Díaz (born August 17, 1972 in Maracaibo, Venezuela) is a Venezuelan actress, tv host, model and beauty pageant titleholder.
 She was a co-host of Mira Quien Baila on the Univision network in the United States.
 Prior to that, she was the host of ¡Despierta América!, the morning show on Univision, from 2010 until 2012.

 Biography

-Named after the Virgen de Chiquinquirá, Delgado grew up in a devout Roman Catholic family in Maracaibo, Venezuela.
-Delgado was first runner-up in the 1990 Miss Venezuela beauty pageant and has appeared in several soap operas and hosted a number of programs on Venezuelan television.
+Named after the Virgen de Chiquinquirá, Delgado grew up in a devoutly Roman Catholic family in Maracaibo, Venezuela.
+Delgado was first runner-up at Miss Venezuela 1990 pageant and has appeared in several soap operas and hosted a number of programs on Venezuelan television.
 From 1991 until 1999, she was married to singer and actor Guillermo Dávila, with whom she has a daughter, actress María Elena Dávila.
 From 2004 until 2010, she was married to Venezuelan television host Daniel Sarcos, with whom she also has a daughter.
 Delgado has been dating Univision news anchor Jorge Ramos since 2011.

 Delgado recently launched her own fashion apparel line in collaboration with David Lerner.
 It is available at ChiquiDelgado.com as well as at select boutiques and department stores.